 You’ll learn in a research-intensive, stimulating environment.
-As well as the Leeds Social Sciences Institute which fosters collaboration, you’ll benefit from the interdisciplinary expertise hosted by the Centre for Disability Studies, Centre for Ethnicity and Racism Studies, Centre for Interdisciplinary Gender Studies, the Centre for Families, Life Course and Generations, and the Bauman Institute.
+As well as the Leeds Social Sciences Institute which fosters collaboration, you’ll benefit from the interdisciplinary expertise hosted by the Centre for Disability Studies, Centre for Ethnicity and Racism Studies, Centre for Interdisciplinary Gender Studies, the Centre for Research on Families, Life Course and Generations, and The Bauman Institute.
 All of these centres run their own calendars of events such as workshops and seminars.

 You’ll gain a thorough understanding of research methods, the theoretical assumptions which underpin them and how these affect the way the findings are interpreted.
 You’ll also focus on specific examples such as welfare reform or employment activation policies.

-You’ll choose from optional modules to specialise in topics that suit you.
+You’ll choose from optional modules to specialise in topics that interest you.
 You could study, for example, contemporary social thought to contextualise your work or look at issues such as climate change, care, labour mobility, healthcare, disability, gender, migration, or ‘race’ and ethnicity.
 You could also choose to study data analysis and research methods in further depth.